When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - Unlimited Server Switches, Bandwidth, and Data – Speedify allows users to connect to any server, change servers at will, and use as much data as they need without any restrictions.
 This can be a valuable feature for users who need to transfer large files, stream in 4K, or frequently switch between locations to access different geo-restricted content.

 Speedify doesn't disclose the number of servers it has.
-However, it maintains servers across 37 countries and lets you connect to individual locations.
-Our Score: 4/10
+However, it maintains servers across 36 countries and lets you connect to 50+ locations.
+Our Score: 3/10

 It’s important to know how many servers a VPN has in its arsenal, what countries they’re located in, and whether there are any specialized servers.
 So, here’s what you need to know about Speedify’s server network.

-The company has servers in 37 countries and 50+ locations, with the ability to connect to individual cities.
-Although Speedify's server network is not the smallest we have encountered, it still falls short compared to many other VPNs.
-It is worth noting that other providers offer more than 5,000 servers at a similar price point.
+That said, the company has servers in 36 countries and 50+ locations, with the ability to connect to individual cities.
+Although Speedify's server network isn't the smallest we have encountered, it still falls short compared to VPNs with the most servers.
+It's worth noting that other providers offer more than 7,000 servers at a similar price point.

 Thus, we advise potential users to carefully consider the server quantity before committing to this service.